younited/clammit/README.md

 max-file-size            | (Optional) The maximum file size to scan.
 Files larger than this will not be scanned.
 Default 25MB statsd-address           | (Optional) The address of the StatsD server for metrics collection statsd-namespace         | (Optional) The namespace for StatsD metrics.
-Default is "clammit"
+Default is "clammit" statsd-tags              | (Optional) A comma-separated list of tags to include with each metric

 The listen address can be a TCP port or Unix socket, e.g.: